wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[[keystore_internal]]</code>
                             <span class="badge-required">Required</span>
                             <p>
                                 Add this config heading to the ei.toml file to group the parameters that connect the server to the keystore used for encrypting/decrypting data in internal data stores.
-You may sometimes choose to configure a separate keystore for this purpose because the primary keystore that is used by the [keystore.tls] configuration needs to renew certificates frequently.
+You may sometimes choose to configure a separate keystore for this purpose because the primary keystore that is used by the "[keystore.tls]" configuration needs to renew certificates frequently.
 However, for encrypting information in internal data stores, the keystore certificates should not be changed frequently because the data that is already encrypted will become unusable every time the certificate changes.
-Read more about configuring the internal keystore.
+Read more about <a href="../../setup/security/configuring_keystores/#separating-the-internal-keystore">configuring the internal keystore</a>.
                             </p>
                         </div>
                         <div class="params-wrap">